tum-gis/sddi-ckan-k8s/README.md

 - [Basic example for a local cluster using Docker Desktop](examples/docker-desktop/)
 - [Basic example for a local cluster using `minikube`](examples/minikube/)

-The documentation for this helm chart is available in [sddi-ckan/charts](sddi-ckan/charts).

 ## :grey_exclamation: Requirements

 - Kubernetes cluster with Kubernetes `>= v1.20`